Ali-Nasrolahi/cheetsheets/Tools/Git.md

-git add                 # Add file contents to the index git add -v, --verbose   # Be verbose git add -A, --all       # all files in the entire working tree are updated
+git add                 # Add file contents to the index git add -v, --verbose   # Be verbose git add -A, --all       # all files in the entire working tree are updated git add -u, --update    # Update the index just where it already has an entry matching <pathspec>.

 #Examples
 git add git-*.sh